awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

    PluginName=PGLOGICAL;slotName=slot_name;
    ```

 You can now create a CDC only task with a PostgreSQL native start point using the new replication slot\.
+For more information about the pglogical plugin, see the [pglogical 3\.7 documentation](https://www.enterprisedb.com/docs/pgd/3.7/pglogical/)

 ## Migrating from PostgreSQL to PostgreSQL using AWS DMS<a name="CHAP_Source.PostgreSQL.Homogeneous"></a>